We all do it. When we sense something wrong with our health, we often go to the internet, plug in our symptoms, and try to diagnose the issue.

 - In January, the FDA and DHS issued an advisory warning of security vulnerabilities found in St. Jude Medical's Merlin@home unit that could affect the company's implantable cardiac devices (ICDs).

-- Last month, 8000 known security vulnerabilities were found in open source libraries used to build the software supporting four well-known pacemaker programming machines.
+- Last month, 8,000 known security vulnerabilities were found in open source libraries used to build the software supporting four well-known pacemaker programming machines.

-Fit, healthy, and secure
+Fit, Healthy, and Secure

-In order to keep us healthy and ensure proper care, our connected healthcare systems also need to be secure.
+To keep us healthy and ensure proper care, our connected healthcare systems also need to be secure.

-Software bill of materials
+Software Bill of Materials

 The recommendation ends by stating, "To date, this practice has not been widely adopted."

 While cybersecurity practices across the medical device industry need to be improved, the technology to support them has been accessible for years.
-For any medical device makers looking to create a "software bill of materials," Sonatype offers this analysis as a free service.
+For medical device makers looking to create a "software bill of materials," Sonatype offers this analysis as a free service.
 The creation of a bill of materials is simple; the end-to-end lapse time to analyze an average sized application is between 10 - 15 seconds.

 Derek serves as vice president and DevOps advocate at Sonatype and is the co-founder of All Day DevOps -- an online community of 65,000 IT professionals.

-Explore All Posts by Derek Weeks
+Explore All Posts by Derek WeeksTags